justarandomcontributor/Vehicular_heatstroke_prevention_system/README.md

 # Vehicular_heatstroke_prevention_system

-This is an arduino based project which me and my friend built to prevent vehicular heatstroke.
+This is an arduino based project which me and my friend built to prevent vehicular heatstroke for technovation contest held in our college.

 ## Project Diagram